MicrosoftDocs/xamarin-docs/docs/cross-platform/internals/index.md

 ---
 redirect_url: /xamarin/cross-platform/internals/available-assemblies/

-title: "Internals"
+title: "Xamarin – Internals"
-description: "Details of the inner workings of the Xamarin SDKs." ms.prod: xamarin ms.assetid: 0bec99a9-ab79-4f10-8d7b-35f9338c0728
+description: "This document links to guides that describe the internal workings of Xamarin.
+Currently, it links to the Available Assemblies document." ms.prod: xamarin ms.assetid: 0bec99a9-ab79-4f10-8d7b-35f9338c0728
 author: asb3993